sayshark75/Portfolio/README.md

 - Day 6: Seperated, About Page Components, and Added Fade Animations.

 - Day 7: Added Some Animations and Fixed UI of About Page.

+- Day 8: Added My Certificates Section, and Added Some Animations to it.